Key Tax Considerations for Your Nonprofit's Next Event

 - Solicitation campaigns that generate only contributions

-Keep in mind that events unrelated to your exempt purpose can, in certain circumstances, be considered taxable unrelated business income (UBI), which we will cover in a later section.
-However, your event may be exempt from UBI as long as it is hosted irregularly (such as once a year as opposed to every month), run by volunteers, and not hosted to make a profit.
+Keep in mind that events unrelated to your exempt purpose can, in certain circumstances, be considered taxable unrelated business income (UBI), which we'll cover in a later section.
+However, your event may be exempt from UBI as long as it is hosted irregularly (e.g., once a year rather than every month), run by volunteers, and not held for profit.

 Form 990 Special Event Considerations